5 Simple Ways Beginners Can Beat the Competition at PPC

 As with call tracking, bid management, keyword research and other PPC functions, the solution might lie in software.
-A little-known but affordable app called Open Book (by Driftrock) might just be your answer to tweaking Facebook ads.
-Forget about looking at CPC and Page Insights, this nifty tool allows you to choose each and every component of your Facebook ad based on past (proven?) results.
+Forget about looking at CPC and Page Insights, this nifty tool called Open Book allows you to choose each and every component of your Facebook ad based on past results.

 #5 Respect the Twitter Quality Score